top of page

 “Awww, leave me be!”

 “Leave you be?
-What else would you be doin’ out here?”
+What else might occupy your time out here, sir?”

 “Eternal rest an’ all.
-What else?
-Why should I help ya, wakin’ me up like this?
+An’ why should I help ya, wakin’ me up like this?
 What’s in it for me?”

 The dead.
 Still looking for an angle.

-“Well, I’ll release you, let you get back to that long nap o’ yours.
-Unless you’d rather wait here ‘til someone else wanders along, another shaman.
-Or maybe someone who might do you the courtesy of dicin’ you up into bits tiny, small enough that your soul don’t have nothin’ to cling to and cut you loose from the waking world.”
+“Well, I’ll release you and put you in the ground proper.
+You can get back to that long dirt nap of yours.
+Unless you’d rather wait for somebody else to wander along, a kind-hearted Ghell shaman maybe.
+Or someone who might do you the courtesy of mincing you up into bits tiny enough so that your soul won’t have nothin’ left to cling to.”

 His scowl wasn’t pretty.